lee0c/lee0c.github.io/_posts/2023/2023-05-12-backend-accessibility.md

 Alt text/image descriptions for image and transcription/audio descriptions for videos are essential (and not just for screen readers - they're really useful if you've got poor internet connection).
 The references section of this document will link to  more information on writing good alt text, but in general, focus on why the image/video is there and what it is conveying.

+(If you find you are simply transcribing text in an image, remove the image unless it conveys additional detail - images showing text intended to be read are less user-friendly than the same content conveyed as text.
+If the text is purely decorative and not intended to be read, carry on - just make sure you *don't* transcribe it since it's not meaningful!)

 I find this comes up the most in backend as *diagrams*.
 We love diagrams in place of words!
 Unfortunately, you'll want those words for some users eventually.
 Avoid alt text like "diagram of components" or "flow chart showing pipeline" - either write out a more direct explanation that mentions all entities contained in the diagram, or direct the reader to a section of text that covers the same content (e.g. "flow chart of the pipeline described below").
 If you're writing a direct explanation, don't feel the need to describe each shape or arrow - focus on describing the relationships and entities those shapes and arrows represent.

 ## todo notes